n6ls0n/learn-opengl-playground/README.md

 - In most cases this is a decent compromise as with almost any renderer you'll find most of the interesting light and surroundings in the horizontal viewing directions

+- As described earlier, the main goal is to solve the integral for all diffuse indirect lighting given the scene's irradiance in the form a cubemap environment map.
+We know that we can get the radiance of the scene in a particular direction by sampling an HDR environment in direction wi.
+To solve the integral, we have to sample the scene's radiance from all possible directions within the hemisphere

+- It is however computationally impossible to sample the environment's lighting from every possible direction in the hemisphere, the number of possible directions is theoretically infinite

+- We can however approximate the number of directions by taking a finite number of directions or samples spaced uniformly or taken randomly from within the hemisphere to get a fairly accurate approximation of the irradiance effectively solving the integral discretely

+- It is however still too expensive to do this for every fragment in real-time as the number of samples needs to be significantly large for decent results, so we want to pre-compute this.
+Since the orientation of the hemisphere decides where we capture the irradiance, we can pre-calculate the irradiance for every possible hemisphere orientation oriented around all outgoing directions "wo"

+- Givne any direction vector "wi" in the lighting pass, we can then sample the pre-computed irradiance map to retrieve the total diffuse irradiance from direction "wi".
+To determine the amount of indirect diffuse (irradiant) light at a fragment surface, we retrieve the total irradiance from the hemisphere oriented around its surface normal

+- To generate the irradiance map, we need to convolute the environment's lighting as converted to a cubemap.
+Given that for each fragment the surface's hemisphere is oriented along it's surface normal vector, convoluting a cubemap equals calculating the total averaged radiance of each direction wi in the hemisphere oriented along the surface normal

+- There are many ways to convolute the environment map but one way is to generate a fixed amount of sample vectors for each cubemap texel along a hemisphere oriented around the sample direction and average the results

+- The fixed amount of sample vectors will be uniformly spread inside the hemisphere.
+Note that this will be an approximation since an integral is continous and we are discretely sampling its function given a fixed amount of sample vectors.
+The more sample vectors we use, the better we approximate the integral

+- The integral of the reflectance equation revolves around the solid angle "dw" which is rather diffcult to work with.
+Instead of integrating over the solid angle we'll integrate over its equivalent spherical coordinates θ and ϕ

+- We use the polar azimuth ϕ angle to sample around the ring of the hemisphere between 0 and 2π , and use the inclination zenith θ angle between 0 and 12π to sample the increasing rings of the hemisphere

+- This will give us the updated reflectance integral

+$$ Lo(p, \phi_o, \theta_o) = k_d\frac{c}{\pi} \int\limits_{\phi=0}^{2\pi} \int\limits_{\theta=0}^{\frac{\pi}{2}} L_i(p, \phi_i, \theta_i) \cos(\theta) \sin(\theta) d\phi d\theta $$

+- Recall from earlier in the notes that this is only for the diffuse portion

+- Solving the integral requires us to take a fixed number of discrete samples within the hemisphere and averaging the results.
+This translates the integral to the following discrete version based on the Reimann sum given n1 and n2 discrete samples each spherical coordinate respectively
+  $$ Lo(p,\phi_o,\theta_o) = k_d\frac{c}{\pi}\sum\limits_{\phi=0}^{n_1} \sum\limits_{\theta=0}^{n_2} L_i(p, \phi_i, \theta_i) \cos(\theta) \sin(\theta) d\phi d\theta $$

 #### IBL_Specular IBL

 ### Helpful Links